 The Mandalorian Explained

 Since swearing allegiance to the Mandalorian creed, each warrior is to never take off their helmet in front of any other living being, even other Mandalorians.
-This leads to what looks like a very lonely life for the hunters, but Din Djarin manages to utilise a loophole when IG-88 saves him, with the droid claiming that he isn’t living so it doesn’t matter if the droid sees his face.
+This leads to what looks like a very lonely life for the hunters, but Din Djarin manages to utilise a loophole when IG-88 saves him, with the droid claiming that he isn’t living, so it doesn’t matter if the droid sees his face.

 The History of Mandalore and the Jedi

-In the final episode, The Armorer explains to The Mandalorian that his new mission is to protect and raise Baby Yoda until he can reunite him with his own people.
+In the final episode, The Armorer explains to The Mandalorian that his new mission is to protect and raise Baby Yoda until he can reunite him with his people.
 She explains that Force-sensitive beings were once at war with The Mandalorians, referring to the long history of conflict between Mandalore and the Jedi.

 The final reveal of the season is that Moff Gideon survived his Tie Fighter crash, and wields the Darksaber.
 According to an explanation from Star Wars Rebels the Darksaber was created over a thousand years earlier by Tarre Vizla (presumably an ancestor or Pre and Paz), who was the first Mandalorian to become a Jedi.
-The saber went on to become an important symbol for Mandalore, and will likely be a sore point for any surviving Mandalorians who find out a former Imperial has it.
+The saber went on to become a symbol for Mandalore, and will likely be a sore point for any surviving Mandalorians who find out a former Imperial has it.